Mountain Creek Middle School

 Once you are on school property, walk or carry your skateboard, bike, scooter, etc. Otherwise, it may be confiscated and your parent contacted.

-Both you and your parents will receive a Skyward log-in ID and password in order to view current grades, missing assignments, attendance information, lunch money balance, and much more.
+We want you to know about your current grades, missing assignments, attendance information, lunch money balance, etc. Both you and your parents will receive a Skyward log-in ID and password in order to access this information.
 Your ID and password will be mailed to you at the beginning of the school year.
-The website for Skyward is is.jordan.k12.ut.us.
+You can find log-in access to Skyward through the school’s home page (www.mountaincreekmiddle.org).

 In order to ensure that we can reach parents in an emergency, make sure you update any changes of address or phone numbers on Skyward or at the attendance office.